enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 - <mark>Logout events</mark>
 - <mark>Call to action clicks</mark>

 So we notice that the call to action click can be easily tracked with a click tracking event, but what about the other ones?
-All of them are different events using different URLs and needing different data to be tracked, so if we use a centralize http client it would look something like this:
+All of them are different events using different URLs and needing different data to be tracked, so if we use a centralize HTTP client it would look something like this:

 ```javascript
 function HTTPPost(url = '', data = {}) {